hardbyte/netchecks/doc/cloud-native-network-assertions.md

 # Cloud Native Network Assertions

-## CRD design

 Introduces a `NetworkAssertion` object kind.
 Providing a cloud native way to dynamically declare a set of statements about the network (what should work and what shouldn't).

+## Purpose

+A tool to periodically validate that your cloud networking controls are working.
+Doesn't make any assumptions about how your security controls are implemented.
+Netcheck tests current conditions by verifying connections that should work do, and verifying that connection that shouldn't work don't!

+## Example use-cases

+### Kubernetes Access

+- Verify that a Pod can connect to the K8s API
+- Verify that a Pod can connect via HTTP to a service in the same namespace
+- Verify that a Pod can connect via HTTP to a service in a different namespace

+Verifying that cluster internal restrictions are working.
+E.g., if `NetworkPolicies` have been configured to block access between namespaces:

+- Verify that a Pod cannot connect via HTTP to a service in a different namespace
+- Verify that a Pod with the correct labels/annotations/service account can connect via HTTP to a service in a different namespace

+### DNS Verification

+- Verify that DNS lookups of local cluster services is allowed
+- Verify that DNS lookups of external websites is allowed using the default nameserver

+### Verifying DNS Restrictions

+- Assert that external nameservers are blocked
+- Assert that approved hosts are allowed to be queried
+- Assert that denied hosts are not allowed to be queried

+## Implementation

 The netcheck operator watches for `NetworkAssertion` objects, creates CronJobs/Jobs to carry out the tests.
 CronJobs for periodically scheduled tests (the default), and Jobs for one off assertions.

 Ultimately the operator makes the results available as `PolicyReport` instances.

-Each Pod would be ["owned"](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) by the
+Each workload carrying out the test Pod would be ["owned"](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) by the
 `NetworkAssertion` - so if the NetworkAssertion is deleted the test gets cleaned up by the Kubernetes garbage collector thanks to a declared ownership model.

+## Design discussions

+### Scheduling

+Initially Netcheck will create CronJobs in the target namespace.
+For a cluster with a lot of assertions this could lead to a lot of CronJobs, Jobs and Pods in production namespaces which might be undesired.

+### Fixtures

+Not every assertion can be checked from inside one container, for example an assertion checking that egress UDP packets get blocked will require a listening server on the other side of the network control (e.g., outside the firewall).

+Fixtures should be able to call external services, or deploy resources within the cluster.

+Likely out of scope in the first version.
+Initial proposal is to add a `prestartJob` to the NetworkAssertion.
+This Job would have to succeed before the test is run.
+The Job could run a bash script to trigger or validate deployments.

+A more complicated variation would be for each `NetworkAssertion` to have a list of required `fixtures`, which could be deployed independently of each test.
+Tests would only get run once all fixtures are in a healthy state.

+### Results

-Design decision - how should the result data get from the Job's Pod?
+How should the result data get from the Job's Pod?
 Would be ideal to be stateless.

 Kyverno manages to stay stateless with something like a `ReportChangeRequest`, which their operator integrates into the appropriate `PolicyReport` then deletes the change request CRD.

 Options:
 - Could be a netcheck api/service.
-So each test pod would be responsible for posting own results (e.g., to `netcheck.kube-system.svc.cluster.local`)
+So each test pod would be responsible for posting own results (e.g., to `netcheck.kube-system.svc.cluster.local`).
+Issue is that requires network access between the namespaced pod under test and netcheck - not a good solution for a network security assurance tool.
-- By setting a long `Job` TTL (or using a Finalizer), the operator could monitor progress. grab the Pod stdout, or attach to the pods and copy result files, then delete the Job.
+- By setting a `Job` Finalizer, the operator could monitor progress.
+Grab the Pod stdout, or attach to the pods and copy result files, then delete the Job.
 See https://kopf.readthedocs.io/en/stable/daemons/#spawning
-- I don't think having each test pod talk to the k8s api e.g. adding annotations, creating or modify CRDs is a good idea?
-Is it?
+- Each test pod could talk to the k8s api e.g. adding annotations, creating or modify CRDs.
+Doesn't seem like a good idea as the test Pod's will often be running with user provided service accounts which may not have K8s api access.

+### Events and metrics

 Events are created in the k8s api, and exposed via the operator's `/metrics` endpoint?

+## Example manifests

 Example `NetworkAssertion`: